AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/user-guide.md

 ## Advanced training and scoring setup

-The final page in Attribution AI is the **[!UICONTROL Set options]** page used for setting up training and scoring.
+The final page in Attribution AI is the **[!UICONTROL Advanced]** page used for setting up training and scoring.

 ![new page set options](./images/user-guide/advanced_settings_set_options.png)